pjcalvo/pjcalvo.github.io/about.markdown

 permalink: /about/
 ---

 hey there.
-I am pablo calvo a costarican dude with a long career in software engineering, specialized in software testing and developing software automated frameworks. married and a dad of two
+I am pablo calvo a costarican dude with a long career in software engineering, specialized in software testing and software automated frameworks (but I also know other stuff). married and a dad of two

 please feel free to look around the blog, i will try to write interesting posts about everything that i do, sports, technology family and stuff